Big Brother (Greek TV series)

-Big Brother Greece is the Greek version of the international reality television franchise Big Brother created by producer John de Mol in 1997.
+Big Brother Greece is the Greek version of the international reality television franchise Big Brother created by producer John de Mol Jr. in 1997.
 The show premiered on 10 September 2001 on ANT1, the show followed a number of contestants, known as housemates, who are isolated from the outside world for an extended period of time in a custom-built house.
 Each week, one of the housemates is evicted by a public vote, with the last housemate remaining winning a cash prize.

 ANT1 broadcast four seasons until 2005.
 During its run, ANT1 changed the name and format of the show twice, with the third season under the name The Wall and the fourth season under the name Big Mother.
 The show was also broadcast in Cyprus on ANT1 Cyprus during this period.

 In 2010, Alpha TV announced that they would launch their own version of the original Big Brother, with the season starting on 3 October 2010 and ending on 30 January 2011.
 The show was also broadcast in Cyprus on Sigma TV.

 In October 2019, it was announced that Big Brother would return after 9 years break in Greece, and would broadcast on Skai TV.
 The show also broadcast in Cyprus on Sigma TV.
 The revival season began airing on 29 August 2020 and ended on 18 December 2020.
 Audition for the seventh season started on 1 April 2021.
+In March 2025, it was officially announced that a new season of Big Brother Greece would return in May 2025 airing over summertime.

+The announcement came as a surprise to fans, as there had been no prior indication that the show would return.
+According to Greek media reports, Skai TV—the broadcaster responsible for the previous two seasons—retained the rights to the show and chose to relaunch it as a cost-effective and recognizable programme to boost viewership.
+This decision followed a period in which the channel had shifted its focus from entertainment to news programming, a move that reportedly led to lower television ratings.
+Big Brother was considered a safe and popular option to reverse this trend.
+The upcoming season is expected to last 80 days.
+Actor Petros Lagoutis will host the new edition.